Amal-BB/Ghadames/README.md

 ## 4. Future Features

-   * I would use javascript to create an image slideshow instead of the main image on the Home page to make it more attractive and easily catching the user's attention.
+   * I would use javascript to create an image slideshow instead of the main image on the Home page to make it more attractive and easily catch the user's attention.

    * I would add an Email subscribe option to keep users updated with city events.